Celiac disease - sprue

 Toggle: English / Spanish

 Celiac disease is a condition that creates inflammation in the small intestine, and damage in the lining.
 This prevents important components of food from being absorbed.
-The damage to the lining of the intestine comes from a reaction to eating gluten, which is found in wheat, rye, and possibly oats.
+The damage to the lining of the intestine comes from a reaction to eating gluten, which is found in wheat, rye, barley, and possibly oats, and in food made from these ingredients.

 Sprue; Nontropical sprue; Gluten intolerance; Gluten-sensitive enteropathy